 Spider Vein Removal

-Spider veins, or telangiectasias, are small, thin, blood vessels visible beneath the skin.
-They appear most commonly on the face and legs and may look like a series of lines, tree branches, or a spider- or web-like shape with a dark center.
+A spider vein, or telangiectasias, are small, thin, blood vessels visible beneath the skin.
+Spider veins appear most commonly on the face and legs and may look like a series of lines, tree branches, or a spider – or web – like shape with a dark center.
 It is estimated that they affect nearly half of adult women in the U.S.

 - Increasing age